elixirschool/elixirschool/lessons/specifics/plug.md

 # Plug

-We will continue our development of [Concoction](http://github.com/doomspork/concoction) in this lesson by learning about and integrating Plug.

 If you're familiar with Ruby you can think of Plug as Rack with a splash of Sinatra, it provides a specification for web application components and adapters for web servers.
 While not part of Elixir core, Plug is an official Elixir project.

 ## Table of Contents